torsade/mimk/README.md

 ## Compiler configuration
 The compiler configuration file contains information about compilers, linkers and flags.
 If no compiler configuration file is given, the default file 'gcc_release.py' is used.
-The entry point if the dictionary variable 'config', which contains The following keys are supported:
+The entry point if the dictionary variable 'config'.
+The following keys are supported:
 * 'BUILD':   Name of the compiler configuration, (default: 'gcc_release')
-* 'DEPPATH': Name of subfolder for dependency files
+* 'DEPPATH': Name of subfolder for dependency files (default: 'dep')
-* 'OBJPATH': Name of subfolder for object files
+* 'OBJPATH': Name of subfolder for object files (default: 'obj')
 * 'SRCEXT':  Extension of source files (e.g. 'c')
 * 'INCEXT':  Extension of include files (e.g. 'h')
 * 'DEPEXT':  Extension of dependency files (e.g. 'd')